 Learn More: Rifugio Genova Circuit Day Hike

-The Panoramaweg (Panorama Trail) and Sunnseitnweg (Sunny-side Trail) are two pathways in Val di Funes, which when linked together creates a lovely circuit hike.
+The Panoramaweg (Panorama Trail) and Sunnseitnweg (Sunny-side Trail) are two pathways in Val di Funes, which when linked together creates a lovely circuit hike filled with romantic views of the valley.
 The trail starts in Santa Maddalena village and ascends to Santa Maddalena Church (10 minutes).

 From the historic stone church, you’ll hike along roads and across meadows and forests.
-Throughout the circuit, you’ll have fantastic views of the Santa Maddalena Church and Village as well as the Valley and Odle Peaks.
+Throughout the circuit, there are fantastic views of the Santa Maddalena Church, Santa Maddalena Village, Val di Funes, and the Odle Peaks.

 Trail Guide: Santa Maddalena Panorama Trail